9 Massive Food Trends For 2021-2025

 This list will cover the 9 most important food trends happening in 2021.

 The $6.02 trillion U.S. food and beverage industry is due for a shakeup.

-So whether you’re in the food and beverage industry (or just cover the space), you should find some new niches, companies and categories to keep an eye on.
+So whether you’re in the food and beverage industry (or just cover the space), here are the trends you need to know about.

 US online grocery sales are projected to hit $59.5 billion in 2023.